NannyML/nannyml/docs/tutorials/ranking.rst

 The analysis period results are shown.

 We can now proceed to correlation ranking.
-Let's correlate drift results with the estimated `roc_auc`.
+Let's correlate drift results with the estimated ``roc_auc``.
-A key difference here is that after instantiation, we need to :meth:`~nannyml.drift.ranking.CorrelationRanking.fit` the ranker with the related results from the reference period.
-You can read more about this on the :ref:`Correlation Ranking, How it Works<how-ranking-correlation>` page.
+A key difference here is that after instantiation, we need to :meth:`~nannyml.drift.ranking.CorrelationRanking.fit` the ranker with the related results from the reference period and only contain the performance metric we want the correlation ranker to use.
+You can read more about why this is needed on the :ref:`Correlation Ranking, How it Works<how-ranking-correlation>` page.
-After fitting, we can :meth:`~nannyml.drift.ranking.CorrelationRanking.rank`.
+After fitting, we can :meth:`~nannyml.drift.ranking.CorrelationRanking.rank` providing appropriately filtered univariate and performance results.

 .. nbimport::
     :path: ./example_notebooks/Tutorial - Ranking.ipynb